This article originally appeared on VICE UK.

 Every closed pub is the gravestone of a dead community.
 For each boarded up local with a washed out Sky Sports banner flapping in the wind, there are a group of barflies who used to drink together, now broken up and watching TV alone at home.
 The British Beer and Pub Association says net numbers went down by 20,000 between 1982 and 2013.
 But nobody agrees why.

-Depending on which "save the pub" campaign you follow on Facebook, the cause of pub closures is either beer duty making pints too expensive, the smoking ban, rising property prices or the fault of the big pub-owning companies – the now notorious "pubcos" who somehow want to drive pub landlords out of business despite relying on them for income.
+Depending on which "save the pub" campaign you follow on Facebook, the cause of pub closures is either beer tax making pints too expensive, the smoking ban, rising property prices, or the fault of the big pub-owning companies—the now notorious "pubcos" who somehow want to drive pub landlords out of business despite relying on them for income.
 Or do we just not like going to pubs any more?
-Increasingly, the local is an empty looking building that you peer out of a bus window at, perhaps with a tin of beer in hand on the way to a house party elsewhere.
-Let's weigh up all those factors and work out once and for all: Who or what is killing our pubs?
+Increasingly, the local pub is an empty looking building that you peer out of a bus window at, perhaps with a can of beer in hand on the way to a house party elsewhere.
+Let's weigh up all those factors and figure out once and for all: Who or what is killing the UK's pubs?

 The Tobacco Smokescreen